IPdotSetAF/EZButton/README.md

 Subscribe to Pressed/Released/Hold/HoldReleased events with as many buttons as you want.
 Customize time thresholds.
 Works with any button read method.

+> [!IMPORTANT]
+> If you found this library helpful, please consider leaving an Star⭐
+>
+> It helps a lot in maintaining the project ❤️

 ## Features
 - Flexibility
     - Works with: